NullEnt1ty/gmod-wiki-scraper/README.md

 This application allows you to scrape the **new** Garry's Mod wiki which can be accessed via https://wiki.facepunch.com/gmod/.

-**Heads up!** This project is still in an early stage of development.
-It is incomplete and should not be used in production.
-Contributions are always welcome!

 ## Prerequisites

 - Node.js `>= 12.9`